|

 Athletic Association to the National Collegiate Athletic Association.

-turnover.
 The pass did not become a major offensive tool until rules modifications

 in 1910 and 1912 allowed more passing flexibility.
 [Brief History].